Ledders26/Makers-Goals/week_4.md

 * Watch an exemplar for the weekend challenge
 * Try and complete more of the workshop/example learning provided in the week outline
 * Add a review of the goals from last week!

+### How did I do with last weeks goals?

+Good, I feel I can answer all the Makers questions, and made some good progress towards mine...and got Twilio working and sending me texts!

 ## Day 1: